elonen/clapshot/doc/connection-troubleshooting.md

 #### A. Docker Image Variants

-Only the htwicket image bundles a login + user-management UI at `/htwicket/admin`:
+Only the HTWicket image bundles a login + user-management UI at `/htwicket/admin`:

-- `elonen/clapshot:latest-demo-htwicket` - includes htwicket login + admin
+- `elonen/clapshot:latest-demo-htwicket` - includes HTWicket login + admin
 - `elonen/clapshot:latest-demo` - no auth

 You must log in as a **superadmin** to open `/htwicket/admin`.
 By default that is the